 Section 16(a) of the Exchange Act requires the Company's directors and executive officers, and persons who own more than ten percent of the Company's Common Stock, to file with the SEC initial reports of ownership and reports of changes in ownership of Common Stock and other equity securities of the Company.
 Directors, executive officers and greater than ten percent stockholders are required by SEC regulation to furnish the Company copies of all Section 16(a) reports they file.
-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the year ended December 31, 2012, all Section 16(a) filing requirements applicable to directors, executive officers and greater than ten percent beneficial owners were complied with by such persons, except for one transaction in which Mr. Kolb sold 22,200 shares pursuant to his 10b5-1 plan on May 4, 2012 that was reported on Form 4 the day it was reported to the Company on May 15, 2012, and certain estate planning transactions of Mr. Lorberbaum executed on July 25, 2012 and reported on Form 4 on July 30, 2012 in which there were no sale or disposition of shares to third parties.
+To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the year ended December 31, 2013, all Section 16(a) filing requirements applicable to directors, executive officers and greater than ten percent beneficial owners were complied with by such persons, except for the failure to file a Form 4 in connection with the March 19, 2013 sale of 126 shares to the Company by James F. Brunk, the Company's Chief Accounting Officer, to satisfy tax withholding obligations.